mblayman/mattlayman.com/content/blog/2017-02-28-open-graph-twitter-plugins.md

 tags:
  - Open Graph
  - Facebook
- - Twitter
+ - X

 ---

 Facebook recently reported having 1.86 billion monthly active users.
-Twitter clocks in at 313 million montly active users.
+X clocks in at 313 million monthly active users.
 Like them or not,
 social media sites are extremely popular channels for people to learn about the world around them.